epigen/open_pipelines/pipelines/atacseq.md

 The minimum accepted mapping quality in 30 (phred scale) and in paired-end mode only concordant proper pairs are kept.
 In addition, optical duplicates are removed with [sambamba](http://lomereiter.github.io/sambamba/) and only nuclear genome reads are kept.

+### Transposition event reconstruction

+The location of Tn5 transposition events can be reconstituted by shifting the 5' position of the mapped reads by a known distance.
+The pipeline will perform this step and create a BAM file with shifted read positions which can be used for several downstream applications (e.g. footprinting).
+However, do not use this file for any other application.

 ### Peak calling

 Peaks can be called with [MACS2](https://github.com/taoliu/MACS) or [spp](https://github.com/kundajelab/phantompeakqualtools) but since ATAC-seq peak calling with MACS2 works (surprisingly) very well and spp is not really a command-line program but a script, I strongly recommend using MACS2 only.